bergenrothn97/quiz1B_broken_app_assignment/README.md

 https://github.com/bergenrothn97/quiz1B_broken_app_assignment

-Please send us a letter providing the cost of your services and how documentation on how you fixed the app so that we can fix it the next time we have trouble.
+Please send us a letter providing the cost of your services and how documentation on how you fixed the app so that we can fix it the next time we have trouble with it.

 If you have any questions, please do not hesitate to contact me at nbergenroth@hollandhall.org.